kmkatsma/EntityFrameworkCore.GenericRepository/README.md

 This is a simple implementation of a generic repository class that accepts a DbContext in constructor, and supports basic CRUD operations on model classes.

-To use the generice repository, you must inherit from the included BaseEntity class, which allows the repository class to support any class via Generics.
+To use the generic repository, you must inherit from the included BaseEntity class, which allows the repository class to support any class via Generics.

-For usage, see the test case examples, which use the EF Core in memory database to do basic operations.
+For usage, see the test case examples in RepositoryTests.cs, which use the EF Core in memory database to do basic operations.

+The Generic Repository class currently supports Add, Update, Delete, and FindByID, and allows to optionally trigger SaveChanges.
+All methods use async implementation.

 The dll is currentlly targeting .net standard 1.6.